VishnuGShephertz/Android-Push-Notification-in-PhoneGap-application/README.md

 ```

 __Calling Java-Script function from Android native code:__ Whenever Push Notification comes on device we have to render it on HTML page.
+1.callFromActivity(msg) is defined in your html file to render Push Notification on HTML pages.

 ```
     public void renderData(final String message) {